Graham Savage: Comprehensive schools

 From 1925 to 1926 he visited America specifically the states of New York and Ohio, and was impressed by the democratic nature of the high schools in terms of social diversity, although overall academic performance of such schools was less well-researched; it was of secondary interest.
 He noted that the system did not account for the different needs of the school population, but he nonetheless liked the general nature of the schools.
 The Labour Party had been a champion of grammar schools in the 1940s, but by the 1950s had begun to look at Graham Savage's ideas instead which had been implemented partly in London.

 In 1947 he introduced the London School Plan of comprehensive schools, wholly driven by the wishes of the incumbent Labour council.
 Although largely responsible for their first introduction, he had some misgivings about the comprehensive system; he hoped these could be alleviated, specifically that although at the same school, pupils would study different courses in keeping with their abilities.
 In this his ideas were more for bi-lateral schools than comprehensives.
 He explicitly did not want all pupils of differing abilities studying the same courses.
 To achieve this, schools would have to be very large – up to 400 in each year.
 In many comprehensive schools this is simply not possible.

 He was knighted in 1947.
 He thought highly of direct grant grammar schools, saying in 1965 that they were the scaffolding on which a good state system of secondary education is slowly being built.
 Most of London's fifty five state grammar schools would stay until the 1970s.
 He retired in 1951.
+He passed away in 1981.